dapseen/drupal-adress-field-nigeria/README.md

-Address Field Nigeria
+#Address Field Nigeria

 This module is a plugin for Addressfield module.
 It provides a user friendly Nigerian address form.

 To use download and install, then use your addressfield fields as usual.

-Currently only locality options for the Lagos, FCT and Rivers Administrative area is provided.
+Currently only locality options for  7 states Administrative area is provided.
 Other states coming soon.
-Three down 29 more to go!
+7 down 29 more to go!

+##Author
+**Tony Ogbonna**

+I'm just a passionate maintainer, with :heart: by  @dapseen